 Managing Your Network

-Learn how to start, stop, and restart consensus nodes, capture logs and diagnostics, and upgrade your Solo network to a new Hiero version.
+Learn how to start, stop, and restart consensus nodes, capture logs and diagnostics, and troubleshoot a running Solo network.
 Master day-to-day network operations and troubleshooting.

 Overview

-This guide covers day-to-day management operations for a running Solo network, including starting, stopping, and restarting nodes, capturing logs, and upgrading the network.
+This guide covers day-to-day management operations for a running Solo network, including starting, stopping, and restarting nodes, capturing logs, and troubleshooting.

 Prerequisites